 Although not a deal-breaker, if it comes down to a boat with glued seams and one with welded seams, go with welded seams as they hold up better over time to general river trip abuse, including being dragged on concrete, encounters with rocks, periods of overheating (which leads to over-inflation), and other travesties.

-6. Look for a laced-in floor with a separate valve
+Laced-in floor with separate valve

 Most IKs you evaluate these days will have laced-in floors with a separate valve so you can adjust the level of inflation to accommodate the type of whitewater you’ll be doing that day.
 For more intense whitewater, inflate the floor more so it will ride higher.
 For slow-water days, you can use less air to improve tracking.

 Thigh straps for inflatable kayaks are a game-changer, allowing you to paddle much more aggressively by holding you firmly in the boat as you lean into a wave.
 You can buy thigh steps from NRS or Aire, or you’ll find them part of the rigging in some boats, such as the NRS Star Viper.
 Your IK should have loops in the floor lacing at regular intervals so you can thread the thigh straps in at the perfect position for your legs.
-Be sure to experiment with thigh straps in any IK you’re evaluating to make sure it will accommodate setting the straps at the right position for you.
-Getting your thigh strap placement right is essential for comfortable, assertive, and safe inflatable kayak paddling.
-My obsession with thigh straps for inflatable kayaks led me to create this little snippet about how to rig them so they can easily slide off your legs if the IK flips:

 Nothing is more irritating than having an inflatable with weird valves, for which you need a special pump.
 Inevitably, that special pump won’t be around when you need it most.
 Get an IK with C7 valves (also called military valves or raft valves) that accommodate a typical raft pump, as you’ll find many of those pumps among your river trip crew.
-Nearly every whitewater inflatable boat now uses these one-way valves, so if you’re contemplating an IK that doesn’t have them, you’re on the wrong track.
-As a side note, my hands-down favorite pump for inflatable kayaks (and for topping off rafts) is the K-Pump.
-The K-100 can be strapped lengthwise into many IKs, so you’ll always have it handy.

 The Star Viper inflatable kayak has common C7 valves, a flat backrest, and built-in thigh straps

 The positioning and style of the handles at the bow and stern of an IK are surprisingly important.
 For anyone who has had to lug a rigged tandem IK over rocks at a portage, poorly placed handles that don’t have a comfortable grip are annoying.
-(Pro tip: Don’t use the handle to tie off the IK in camp, as strong wind or rising water will put too much pressure on the handle, which wasn’t made for that use, and you’ll end up with no handle at all.)
+Pro tip: Don’t use the handle to tie off the IK in camp, as strong wind or rising water will put too much pressure on the handle, which wasn’t made for that use, and you’ll end up with no handle at all.

-10. Check for a loop or ring for the bowline
+Loop or ring for the bowline

-Make sure the IK has either a loop, or—preferably—a welded D-ring for your bowline.
+Make sure the IK has either a loop, or preferably a welded D-ring for your bowline.

 Most whitewater IKs don’t have seats but instead have an inflatable thwart that also serves as a backrest.
 The thwart approach gives you additional flotation and provides side-to-side stability for the boat.
 The shape of these thwarts/backrests can make a big difference in how upright you sit, which influences how aggressively you can paddle.
-For example, the Tributary Tomcat has a very round backrest, which I seem to naturally lean back on.
-The Star Viper—an IK intended for serious whitewater paddling—has a flat front side to the inflated backrest, which held me in a more aggressive (but still comfortable) posture.
-If you decide that you’ll primarily be paddling on calm water, you’ll have IK options with more traditional seats.
-For example, the Star Raven—intended for calm-water paddling—has padded, folding seats.
-Experiment with a few different seat styles before you commit.

-12. Check for anchor points to strap in gear
+Anchor points to strap in gear

 Especially for multi-day trips, having various anchor points to strap in gear such as a dry bag, pump, throw ropes, water bottle, etc. is handy.
 Small, whitewater-oriented IKs might not have much room at all, which is the tradeoff you make when prioritizing high performance over multi-use.

 Using a paddle that’s the right length for you will make a huge difference in your efficiency and confidence on the water.
 The more whitewater you paddle, the shorter your paddle should be.
 A shorter paddle facilitates a higher stroke rate, whereas a longer paddle accommodates the more relaxed paddling that you would do on calm river stretches.
-In general, IK paddles are quite a bit longer than hardshell kayak paddles—about 230cm is a good average length to try.
-Paddles are usually inexpensive to rent, so experiment with various lengths on some local water before you buy.

 Inflatable kayaks are sheer joy in whitewater